 Students enrolled in a credentialing pathway will be required to complete a minimum of 24 hours of clinical each week but no more than 40 hours.
-Student seeking a clinical position within Springfield will rotate through existing clinical sites every 3 weeks to include day and evening rotations.
+Student seeking a clinical position within CoxHealth (includes all locations and facilities) will rotate through existing clinical sites every 3-4 weeks to include day and evening rotations.
 With the exception of the Diagnostic Medical Sonography program and the Diagnostic Medical Sonography Echo extension program, students interested in completing their clinical experience at a facility outside of existing CoxHealth affiliates must complete a clinical affiliate request form confirming the department's willingness to serve as a clinical site.

-The Diagnostic Medical Sonography programs have pre-arranged clinical sites, Students may request a specific clinical site, but program faculty reserve the right to make clinical assignments based on clinical site capacity limitations and/or unforeseen circumstances.
-Students may be assigned a clinical site up to 1.5 hours from their home.
+The Diagnostic Medical Sonography programs have pre-arranged clinical sites.
+Students may request a specific clinical site, but program faculty reserve the right to make clinical assignments based on clinical site capacity limitations and/or unforeseen circumstances.
+Students may be assigned a clinical site or rotation up to 1.5 hours from their home.
 At times, a student may be required to drive to any Springfield or CoxHealth clinical site for specific concentration exam experiences not offered at the individual's assigned clinical site.

 The BSDI credentialing pathway programs use an online portfolio system called Trajecsys.
 Students are required to use this system for documenting patient exams as well as class and clinical attendance.
 There is a one-time fee for this service that covers the entire length of the program.
-This fee ranges from \$75.00 to \$150.00 depending on the length of the program.
-The fee is tied to the first clinical practicum or lab.
+This fee ranges from \$50.00 to \$150.00 depending on the length of the program.
+The fee is tied to the first clinical practice or lab course.